 Debra Visco is Director, Distribution & Postal Affairs at The New England Journal of Medicine (NEJM).
-Debra started in the mailing industry 30 years ago, working at the Massachusetts Medical Society and its publication NEJM in Waltham, MA.
-She has held various management positions throughout the years in mailing operations overseeing postal presorting, bulk mail fulfillment, warehouse services, shipping and digital printing.
+Debra started in the mailing industry over 30 years ago, working at the Massachusetts Medical Society and its publication NEJM in Waltham, MA.
+She has held various management positions throughout the years in mailing operations, overseeing postal presorting, bulk mail fulfillment, warehouse services, shipping and digital printing.
 Recently promoted into her newest role, she is responsible for overseeing worldwide distribution of the NEJM.

 Debra is involved with several Italian American social clubs and is a lifelong motor racing fan.
 She also enjoys sporting events, movies, jigsaw puzzles and spending time with family & friends.

 The New England Journal of Medicine is published by the Massachusetts Medical Society and is among the world’s most prestigious peer-reviewed medical journals and the oldest continuously published one.
 The NEJM completed its second century of service to the medical community in 2012.
 More than 600,000 people in 177 countries read it each week.